South Witham: History

 The village takes its name from the River Witham which rises nearby.
 But the origin of the word Witham is still unknown.
 The village has until recently also been spelt as "South Wytham".

 Richard Troughton was the Bailiff of South Witham; he was imprisoned by charges brought against him by Thomas Wymberley, partly due to Troughton's part in the Duke of Northumberland's attempt to put Lady Jane Grey, Northumberland's daughter-in-law, on the throne.
-Instead of Lady Jane, Mary I of England became Queen, when Edward VI of England died in July 1553.
+Instead of Lady Jane, Mary I became Queen, when Edward VI died in July 1553.
 John Dudley, 1st Duke of Northumberland was accused of treason for his plot.

 In 1966, the Royal Air Force built a large housing estate on the opposite side of the River Witham.
 The houses were intended for servicemen at RAF Cottesmore, but were taken instead by personnel at RAF North Luffenham.
 The village trebled in size virtually overnight, and the primary school was similarly increased in size.
 A NAAFI was provided for the forces' families.